robertsawko/test_demo/README.md

 # Automated test demo

-This is a minimal example that uses googletest and CMake in order to instrument the code with autoamted tests.
+This is a minimal example that uses googletest and CMake in order to instrument the code with automated tests.

 Some features